Temp1231112/BStf/untitled.md

 So cruel, so brutal, so mad!

-Something like, as terrible as that, the worst possible scenario, which is now raging on my mind… Are they going to commit the worst ever kind of terrorist act?
+Something, as terrible as that, the worst possible scenario, which is now raging on my mind… Are they going to commit the worst ever kind of terrorist act?

-There have been cases, in Africa, on the beach resorts, actually on the beach, exactly in the places like this, in the very same situations than now here…
+There have been cases like this, in Africa, on the beach resorts, actually at the beach, exactly in places like this, in the very same situations as here now…

 I’m thinking that I must be the mad one here.
-How can I even think something like that being possible…?
+How can I even think something like that would be possible…?
 In Europe!?

 But on the other hand, bad, very bad things have happened in the last few years, more and more, serious well coordinated terror attacks, all kind of acts of violence, everyday terrorism, terror reaching a kind of “new normal” status in the people’s lives.

-And what’s the craziest in all, the politicians are accepting it and somehow facilitating the whole thing, normalizing it all, and saying, that “it’s just how the things are nowadays, get used to it”.
+And what’s the craziest of all in this, the politicians are accepting it and somehow facilitating the whole thing, normalizing it all, and saying, that “it’s just how the things are nowadays, get used to it”.

-That kind of utter stupidity and madness makes me seeing red, pure hot red.
+That kind of utter stupidity and madness makes me see red, pure hot red.
 Are they just incompetent to prevent and do anything to secure people’s lives, or is it all about politics?
 But that’s real madness.

 And that’s my “the worst scenario” here…
-A terror attack, similar than those recently in Africa, shootings and massacres on the beaches, targeting the innocent people, but also the most important industry, tourism…
+A terror attack, similar to those recently in Africa, shootings and massacres on the beaches, targeting innocent people, but also the most important industry, tourism…

 I hope I’m wrong.
 I must be wrong!
 It’s too bad to be true.
 I must be wrong!

-As my thoughts are raging I’m approaching closer to the four men.
+As my thoughts are raging, I’m approaching closer to the four men.
 My heart is bouncing rapidly, pumping the adrenaline filled blood into my veins, filling me with alertness, naturally doped strength, excess human resources, normal abilities exceeding powers.
 I’m getting doped with the body’s own drugs, the most powerful of all.

 Possibly terrorists, the most severe terror act, four trained men, possibly machine guns, shootout, bloodshed, massacre…

 I must be mad myself.
-How can I even think the possibility like that?
+How can I even think of a possibility like that?

 I must have seen too many things in my past, too many action filled movies, too many imaginary acts of violence, too much.

-I would laugh at myself, my thoughts, my silliness, my own overreaching imaginary creating “the worst scenario possibilities”.
+I would laugh at myself, my thoughts, my silliness, my own overreaching imagination creating “the worst scenario possibilities”.

 But, my instincts were telling me that something is badly wrong, still are.
 And when my instincts are telling me things, I take it.
 They have saved me so many times, my life.
 I’ll give the highest respect to them.

 I’m walking forward, slowly, playing my role.
 Looking around, smiling, paying a bit more attention to the group of sexy chicks.
 I’m just a normal guy, walker, sun-seeker, holiday-maker, old foe, retired…

-Then I get a sudden alarm on my mind, my copycat army pants… I’m wearing old army style shorts, what about that I think.
+Then I get a sudden alarm on my mind, my copycat army pants… I’m wearing old army style shorts, what about them, I think.

-I must ignore it, everyone is in these days.
+I must ignore it, everything is in these days.
 It’s just a normal fashion.
 As for a confirmation, I look around and I see that the ones wearing this kind of “normal fashion”… Well, it’s only me.
 All others have got swimming trunks, beach shorts, only that...
 Yep, I see, I’m also the only one wearing the grayish-bluish sleeveless t-shirt.

 “Shit” I think, just in case.
 It hardly signals anything to them.
-And the hope that the ringing bells on my mind are ridiculously wrong, who cares what I’m wearing…
+And in hopes that the ringing bells on my mind are ridiculously wrong, who cares what I’m wearing…

 At the same time, with my raging thoughts, approaching the four men in “kind of” black wetsuits, I look at them, having one “a bit too long peek”.
-But at once it’s done I must be straight and just look at them for a short moment, as otherwise my escaping glance would alarm them, surely.
+But once it’s done I must be straight and just look at them for a short moment, since otherwise my escaping glance would alarm them, surely.

-Now when I look at the men, being only about ten meters from them, my ringing bells start banging, banging hard.
-The signs what I see are worse that I was expecting.
-As long as I had an excuse on my mind that “everything is fine”, I felt a bit more released and relaxed.
+Now when I look at the men, being only about ten meters away from them, my ringing bells start banging, banging hard.
+The signs I see are worse than I was expecting.
+As long as I had an excuse in my mind that “everything is fine”, I felt a bit more released and relaxed.

 But now, that seriousness…?
 The signs I see now…

 When seeing their burning hot staring eyes, firm strict and unsmiling faces, frozen posture, stiffness, alertness… Black bags on the sand in front of them…

-I know as surely as anything can be that something is badly wrong with these guys.
+I know as surely as anything can be, that something is badly wrong with these guys.

-And at the very same moment, one of them is staring at me, our eyes hit each others.
+And at the very same moment, one of them is staring at me, our eyes hit each other.
 And at the very same blink of an eye, we, in one tenth of a second, we both realize the same disturbing thing.

-Our common understanding is admirable, our eyes stick into each other, his anger and kind of sudden surprised flash realization, meets my determination, straight forward look, craziness of preparedness of action.
+Our common understanding is admirable, our eyes stick onto each other, his anger and kind of sudden surprised flash of realization, meets my determination, straight forward look, crazy of preparedness for action.

-At the very same moment we both realize what we are, what we are facing in each other, and also both knowing that what is going to happen next.
+At the very same moment we both realize what we are, what we are facing in each other, and also both knowing what is going to happen next.

-Only one practical word flashes red bells on my mind, “fuck”.
+Only one practical word flashes red bells in my mind, “fuck”.
 And then things, reality check kind of facts, are flashing on my mind…

 I made my choice.
 I would have walked away, but instead of doing so my decision was to “check”.
 And now there is only one option left, it’s to bear the consequences.